Lowclouds/logtag/README.md

 ```
 The generated tags are also immutable constants, so, if you're using HMR and you redefine the tags in a file that gets replaced, it will break when trying to redefine the constants.
 You'll need to reload the whole shebang.
 I might try to work around this.

+By default, the tags are injected into the global namespace, and the LogTag.init() options can modify that.
+However, you can directly supply any object as the scope for the generated tags.
+This is used internally to add ALLOF to the LogTag object.

 ### LogTag.log(stuff, [tags])